 AT&T WirelessSM

 If you’re reading this article, you’re likely excited for an upcoming trip.
 Hotel and flights are booked.
 The itinerary and every place you want to see are finalized.
-But one important question remains.
-How will you stay connected via your cell phone when traveling abroad.
+But one important issue remains: how to stay connected via your cell phone when traveling abroad.
 Whether you’re traveling to Canada, Mexico, or far overseas, this article will explain your options.
 We’ll also share advice on how to use your cell phone internationally, how to do it affordably without overpaying, and how AT&T International Day Pass® will come in handy during your travels.

 Can I use my mobile phone internationally?

 Yes, you can!
-But roaming rules and rates vary, so learn what to do before you travel and how to activate your calling plan once you land.
-The last thing you want is to land at your destination and realize you have no service, or worse, coming back from your vacation and getting hit with unexpected charges on your bill.
+But roaming rules and rates vary, so learn what to do before you travel and how to activate your international feature once you land.
+The last thing you want is to land at your destination and realize you have no service, or worse, come back from your vacation and get hit with unexpected charges on your bill.

-Whether it’s for an emergency, or simply to stay connected on land and at sea with your friends and family while you’re traveling abroad—being able to call, text, and use your data is crucial.
+Whether it’s for an emergency or simply to stay connected on land and at sea with your friends and family while traveling abroad, being able to call, text, and use your data is crucial.
 That’s where AT&T International Day Pass comes in.

 What is the low-cost way to use my phone overseas?

 Unexpected charges can rack up quickly.
-Think about each text message you send, phone call you make, and photos you share.
-Using social media and navigation apps also count towards data usage.
-Luckily, several options to stay connected when traveling internationally without breaking the bank are available.
+Think about each text message you send, phone call you make, and photo you share.
+Using social media and navigation apps also counts towards data usage.
+Luckily, you have several options to stay connected when traveling internationally without breaking the bank.

 1. AT&T International Day Pass®

-AT&T customers with an unlimited plan can get great value abroad with International Day Pass.
+AT&T Wireless℠ customers with an unlimited plan can get great value abroad with International Day Pass.
 AT&T International Day Pass lets you use your phone as you do at home for $12 per day on land.
-This includes unlimited data,* talk, and text with your eligible AT&T unlimited plan.
-Plus, International Day Pass covers more than 210 destinations.
+Additional lines on the same account, used the same day, are $6 per line per day.
+This includes unlimited data,* talk, and text with your eligible AT&T Wireless unlimited plan. plus, International Day Pass covers more than 210 destinations.

-If you’re taking a cruise abroad and plan to use your cell phone on land and at sea, you can stay connected for $20 per day.
-This includes unlimited* talk, text, and data in port and on excursions.
+If you’re taking a cruise abroad and plan to use your cell phone at sea, you can stay connected for $20 per day.
+This also includes unlimited talk, text, and data in port and on land excursions.

 Learn more about staying connected with International Day Pass on land and at sea